gargoris/stonebraker/README.md

   - List of ~~areas~~projects+sprints.
   - Associate every user story with projects and its state, pre-sprint and post-sprint.
   - List a small timed task management.

+## Changes
+  1. From Elm to Purescript: More options and a language more near Haskell with better javascript interop.
+  2. What I want in this project?
+What I need for the app?